JOAL2018/JOALPay/How tos.md

 ## Delete user

-To delete a particular user from the system, type:
+To delete a particular user from the system, type into a cell:

-    delete()
+    j.delete()

+and run the cell.
 Then the system will ask you to enter your username and password of the user you wish to delete.
 Note: The passwords for every employee is listed in the view section.

  ```python